HARVARD -- Littered with tents and Union soldiers, the Harvard Common was thrown back into 1864 last weekend as part of a Civil War re-enactment.

 The encampment also featured a drummer, which Gallagher said could actually give commands to the troops during battle.

 "When you're in a combat situation with 10,000 soldiers, firing artillery, et cetera, you can't hear voices anymore," he said.
-"But you can hear the drums, you can hear the bugles."

 Tom Higgins, who portrayed a captain, explained that soldiers at a campaign camp would simply "drop and flop."